pages-themes/minimal/pages/guidelines/annotation.md

 If provided evidence are built on cell or animal models, it is important to annotate the corresponding interactions and annotate them with the NCBI taxon ID for the non-human organism.
 For example, if the phosphorylation of STAT3 by JAK2 was determined in mice, the NCBI Taxon [NCBI:txid10090](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=info&id=10090) should be added.

 <!--
-Annotation in CellDesigner: in the MIRIAM tab in the bottom panel of CellDesigner select “Add relation”, choose “bqbiol:isVersionOf” for Relation, choose “UniProt” for DataType, and add value in the ID field, for example “P23219” for MAPK3 (ERK1).
+Manual annotation in CellDesigner: in the MIRIAM tab in the bottom panel of CellDesigner select “Add relation”, choose “bqbiol:isDescribedBy” for Relation, choose “PMID” or "DOI" for DataType, and add PMID or DOI value in the ID field, for example ... .
 -->

 ### Recommended publications